We all know why sleep is good for you. It’s a no brainer.

-While there are many ways to sleep and many products that allow us to sleep in those ways, there are actually only two healthy positions for engaging in sound slumber.
+And it might shock you to learn that there are actually only TWO healthy positions for engaging in sound slumber.

-Let’s review the most common sleeping positions and why they are harmful or helpful to the body.
+Let’s take a look at the most common sleeping positions and why they’re harmful to the body.
 (Which one are YOU guilty of?)

 Stomach Sleeping Could Cause Cramping and Poor Circulation